Belgian Royals attend Mass in remembrance of the deceased family members

 The three Princesses had probably agreed amongst themselves what to wear: their clothes were all black or grey, and all three Princesses wore bandeaux in their hair.
 Discussions vary about which Princess’s hairdo was most successful (photo 1, photo 2, photo 3).

 Between all this black and sober dress, the Queen certainly stood out in a soft burgundy coloured hat and coat. (photo 4)

 Prince Laurent, on the other hand, was conspicuous by absence.
 The Court has – as yet – not released any statement to explain why he did not attend.
 Amusing note: on the official website of the Belgian Royal Family, the announcement of this event initially said that Prince Laurent would attend.
-On 17 February, the announcement was nowhere to be found (not in current events, not in the archive), and one day later, only Princess Claire was mentioned as attending the event.Filed under Austrian Royals, Belgian Royals
+On 17 February, the announcement was nowhere to be found (not in current events, not in the archive), and one day later, only Princess Claire was mentioned as attending the event.Filed under Austria-Hungary, Belgium

-Tagged Albert I, Archduke Lorenz, Austria-Este, King Philippe, Mass, Prince Laurent, Princess Astrid of Belgium, Princess Claire of Belgium, Queen Mathilde, Queen Paola, Royal Crypt.
+Tagged Albert II of Belgium, House of Austria-Este, King Philippe of the Belgians, Mass, Prince Laurent of Belgium, Prince Lorenz of Belgium, Princess Astrid of Belgium, Princess Claire of Belgium, Queen Mathilde of the Belgians, Queen Paola of Belgium, Royal Crypt.